-Configuration interaction (full CI, truncated CI, CAS-CI, etc) calculations are performed by setting SCFTYP=NONE and CITYP=GUGA, ALDET, ORMAS.
+Configuration interaction (full CI, truncated CI, CAS-CI, etc) calculations are performed by setting mathescapemathescapemathescapemathescapemathescapemathescapemathescapemathescapemathescapeCITYP=GUGA,ALDET,ORMAS.
 Each one of this packages requires further input sections, which are typically slightly different to the input sections needed for MCSCF runs.